 In my 7 days Amalfi Coast itinerary I cover all the things to do and places to see on a vacation in one of the most charming Italian destinations.

-On the other hand, my Amalfi Coast on a budget guide will help you see some of the most beautiful places in Italy, without having to break a bank.
+On the other hand, my Amalfi Coast on a budget guide will help you see some of the most beautiful places in Italy, without having to break the bank.

 That being said, here is how I would split the 4 days you have in Positano, or another small village nearby.